AntonHolovin/FluentSnackbar/README.md

-# FluentManager
+# FluentSnackbar
-Tiny wrapper that lets you create and show snackbars in a fluent manner.
+Tiny library that uses Android Design Support Library and lets you create and show snackbars in a fluent manner.
 Contains queue feature.

 ![Screenshot](art/screenshot.png)